SpecFlowOSS/SpecFlowWiki/SpecFlow-Assist-Helpers.md

 | John Galt | 2/2/1902  | 72             | 1234.56            |
 ```

-You can convert the data in the table to an instance of an object like so:
+... you can convert the data in the table to an instance of an object like this:

 ```c#
 [Given(@"Given I entered the following data into the new account form:")]